Gojo-Bots/file_sender/README.md

 # psyrex_bot
-Bot which will forward content to channel
+Bot which will upload content to channel

 # Main Branch Deploy